-- The California State Library, State Archives, the Sacramento Discovery Museum, and the Railroad Museum provide a rich supply of materials for historical research.
-CSUS history students may use materials from these and other off-campus sources in their work. - Internships are available in a variety of public agencies and in some private enterprises.
+- The History Department administers two interdisciplinary minors: Middle East and Islamic Studies Minor and the Hellenic Studies Minor. - The Capital Campus History Resources Institute, Hellenic Studies Center, North Central Information Center, and the Center for Science, History, Policy and Ethics are managed by the Department. - The California State Library, California State Archives, the Sacramento Discovery Museum, and the Railroad Museum provide a rich supply of materials for historical research.
+Sacramento State history students may use materials from these and other off-campus sources in their work. - Internships are available in a variety of public agencies and in some private enterprises.
 They are open to majors and other students with some history or related background.
 In the past, students have interned in a variety of California state agencies and in the Sacramento Discovery Museum.
-The Department office has a descriptive brochure on internships that students are encouraged to consult. - The undergraduate major in History at CSUS is designed to provide cultural enrichment and a sense of alternatives and perspectives, especially relevant in a society confronted with widespread institutional change.
+The Department office has a descriptive brochure on internships that students are encouraged to consult. - The undergraduate major in History at Sacramento State is designed to provide cultural enrichment and a sense of alternatives and perspectives, especially relevant in a society confronted with widespread institutional change.
 In addition to subject matter, the Department gives particular emphasis to various methodologies and ways of thinking about the past. - A minor in History can provide valuable support to majors in many other programs, such as Business Administration, Journalism, and Criminal Justice. - History courses also make excellent electives, contributing interest and variety to an academic program.
 Neither lower division nor upper division history courses are designed just for history majors or minors.
 The Department welcomes and encourages all students.